CarlosJa/SeedProject/README.md

 Follow the steps:

 1. clone the repo: git clone https://github.com/CarlosJa/SeedProject.git
-2. in SSH Putty type:  composer dump-autoload
+2. You're ready to go.
-3. You're ready to go.
+Note: If you're getting error regardineg the Vendor files  go into your putty and type:  composer dump-autoload

 ---